photopea/photopea/README.md

 # Photopea.com

-Photopea is an free online tool for editing raster :art: graphics with support for **PSD, XCF, JPG, PNG** and possibly other formats in the future.
+Photopea is a free online tool for editing raster :art: graphics with support for **PSD, XCF, JPG, PNG** and possibly other formats in the future.

 Since Photopea is not fully open-source project, this account serves as a place for bug reports and general discussion about the project.